KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/CONTRIBUTING.md

 node --run release:validate
 ```

-The command checks the supported stage snapshots (`modules.stage.2.json`, `modules.stage.5.json`) plus the published artifacts (`modules.json`, `modules.min.json`, `stats.json`).
-If any contract breaks, the command exits with a non-zero status and prints a list of offenders.
+The command checks the supported stage snapshot (`modules.stage.2.json`) plus the published artifacts (`modules.json`, `modules.min.json`, `stats.json`). `modules.stage.5.json` is treated as optional compatibility input; if present it is validated, but missing files do not fail the command.

 > ℹ️ **CI gate:** The same validation now runs automatically in GitHub Actions (`release-validation.yml`) on every push and pull request targeting `main`.
 Keep the command in your local workflow to catch schema regressions before CI fails.